widdix/aws-cf-templates/README.md

 # Free Templates for AWS CloudFormation

-Find the documentation here: http://templates.cloudonaut.io/en/stable/
+Find the documentation of the **latest stable release** here: http://templates.cloudonaut.io/en/stable/

+Find the documentation of the **unstable master branch** here: http://templates.cloudonaut.io/en/latest/

 ## License
 All templates are published under Apache License Version 2.0.